 In order to safeguard natural heritage, a number of species of flora and fauna and a number of sites are afforded varying degrees of protection through national and international legislation.
 Certain interventions on these species and sites would require a permit to be carried out.

 In addition, importation, exportation or movements of such species would also require a permit or clearance, especially if species are CITES listed or invasive.

 In view of this, a permitting system is in place in relation to protected areas and protected species, protection of trees as well as in relation to trade of species (including CITES) and genetically modified organisms (GMOs).

-Application forms for different types of permits required through legislation are found on the relevant webpage.
+Applications may be submitted through the ERIS System which may be accessed from here.
 It is of utmost importance that all sections of the application form are appropriately filled in and all necessary documentation included.
 Processing of application forms cannot be completed if there is lack of information.

-For additional information, you may contact the Environmental Permitting Unit on firstname.lastname@example.org or by phone on 2292 3500.
+For additional information, you may contact the ERA on nvihttps://era.org.mt/contact/.

 Last updated 07/09/2020